Erne (ship)

+The Erne was a fully rigged sailing ship built in the late 19th century.
+The details surrounding the ship's abandonment and wreck have been debated off-and-on for over one hundred years.

 Early career

 The Erne was built as a 1,692 ton, iron sailing ship with a length of 255.6 ft, breadth of 38.3 ft and depth of 23.2 ft.
 She was built by Russel & Company for the Nourse Line, named after the River Erne in northwest of Ireland, and launched in May 1886.
 She was primarily used for the transportation of Indian indentured labourers to the colonies.
 Details of some of these voyages are as follows: